jaureguio/coursesPlayground/python/FEM-pythonFundamentals.md

 **common methods**     | Can't add or remove from tuples.
 **in-place sortable?** | No

-- It is important to point out that in a tuple, the usage of "," is more determining with regard to its creation than the usage of ().
+- It is important to point out that in a tuple, the usage of "," is more crucial with regard to its creation than the usage of ().
 For example:

   ```python
     my_typle = 1,2,3